It's been one year since I quit my job at Google. Here's answers to the most common questions I get about how I did it and what the heck I do all day.

 Do you feel the need for mental or technical challenges?

 Yes, I have a need--I'm a project-oriented person.
-Right now that's fulfilled by cultivating my weaker areas like art (quilting) and house renovation projects.
-I'm learning about my body through physical therapy and the journey back to climbing.
+Right now that's fulfilled by cultivating my weaker areas like art (quilting, photography) and house renovation projects.

 The biggest thing I'm learning is what balance I need in my life--or will need--going forward.
 The emotional stress by the end of my last year of working was huge and took a toll on my relationships, Jeremy included.
 I've re-based my body physically and listen to it.
 Before, I had no idea how stressed I was and the toll it took because I lost sight of (or never knew) what should be my norm.